Azure/azure-sdk/docs/typescript/design.md

 {% include requirement/MUST id="ts-apisurface-check-cancel-on-io-calls" %} use credential and authentication policy implementations from the Azure Core library where available.

+TODO: Please mention the specific type examples to make this more actionable.

 {% include requirement/MUST id="general-apisurface-no-leaking-implementation" %} provide credential types that can be used to fetch all data needed to authenticate a request to the service.
 Credential types should be non-blocking and atomic.
 Use credential types from the `@azure/core-auth` library where possible.

 {% include requirement/MUST id="general-apisurface-auth-in-constructors" %} provide service client constructors or factories that accept any supported authentication credentials.